Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: Working through Remix Tutorials including interface, Remix Project to understand Remix IDE Plug-Ins and visual debugger..

-**Thoughts**: There is a lotof information to consume here so I'll note this section to return to until fully proficient ... **** REMIX INFO - Learneth Tutorial Platform Integrated into Remix - includes quizzes for testing, ran by Solidity Unit Tests ****
+**Thoughts**: There is a lot of information to consume here so I'll note this section to return to until fully proficient ... **** REMIX INFO - Learneth Tutorial Platform Integrated into Remix - includes quizzes for testing, ran by Solidity Unit Tests ****